syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/interaction.md

 ## End point handles

 Source and target points of the selected connectors are represented with two handles.
-Clicking and dragging those handles help you to adjust the source and target points.
+Clicking and dragging those handles helps to adjust the source and target points.

 ![Drag End Point Handles](images/connector-end-point.gif)